 These usually include flour, baking powder and/or soda, salt, and sometimes cocoa powder and/or spices.

-Beat the mixture on medium speed until it is combined and has a light, fluffy texture.
+• Beat the mixture on medium speed until it is combined and has a light, fluffy texture.
 Scrape the bowl occasionally while beating.

-Alternate between adding some of the flour mixture and some of the milk (or other liquid) to the butter/egg/sugar mixture, beating on low speed after each addition just until combined.
+Alternate between adding some of the flour mixture and some of the milk (or other liquid specified in the recipe) to the butter-egg-sugar mixture, beating on low speed after each addition just until combined.
 Begin and end with the flour mixture.

 Bake cake according to recipe directions.

+How do you bake a cake that's moist, not dry?
+Avoid overbaking it.
 Start checking the cake for doneness after the minimum baking time to avoid burning or overbrowning it.
 Insert a wooden toothpick near the center of the cake.
 If the pick comes out clean, the cake is done.